gpslab/domain-event/docs/queue/queues.md

 ## Redis event queue

-`PredisEventQueue` and `PredisUniqueEventQueue` using [predis/predis](https://packagist.org/packages/predis/predis) for access to Redis and
+`PredisEventQueue` and `PredisUniqueEventQueue` using [predis/predis](https://packagist.org/packages/predis/predis) for access to Redis and [Symfony Serializer](http://symfony.com/doc/current/components/serializer.html) for serialize events and store its in Redis.

-[Symfony Serializer](http://symfony.com/doc/current/components/serializer.html) for serialize events and store its in Redis.
+> **Warning**

-> **Warning!**  If the event failed to deserialize, when it was received from the queue, it is placed at the end of
+>
-> the queue and error message is written to the log.
+> If the event failed to deserialize, when it was received from the queue, it is placed at the end of the queue and

-To store all events, used the [List](https://redis.io/topics/data-types-intro#redis-lists) data type.
+> error message is written to the log.

-To store unique events, used the [Set](https://redis.io/topics/data-types-intro#redis-sets) data type.
+To store events, used the [List](https://redis.io/topics/data-types-intro#redis-lists) data type.

 ## Example event serializer